Lumaktaw sa pangunahing nilalaman

 return loss

-Sa tutorial na ito, itinakda nating max_iter=50 para sa optimization loop para sa demonstration purpose.
+Sa tutorial na ito, itinakda nating max_iter=50 sa optimization loop para sa demonstration purposes.
 Kung patatasin natin ang bilang ng mga iteration, maaari tayong umasa ng mas magandang resulta.

 pce = []